guegueng/futureDocs/installation.markdown

 # Library Usage Statistics Harvesting and Reporting
 [//]: (![banner image from documentation folder](docs/cc-plus-banner.png?raw=true))
 ## A configurable application for collecting library usage data
-This project has been generously supported by funding from the [Institute of Museum and Library Services (IMLS)](https://imls.gov/grants/grant-programs) and the vision, time, and expertise of mulitple consortia and volunteers across North America and Europe.
-Full details the project partners, funding and objectives can be found [here:  http://www.palci.org/cc-plus-overview/](http://www.palci.org/cc-plus-overview/).

 CC-Plus is currently designed to run as a standalone web-based Laravel application connected to a MySQL database and a web server.
 It allows for multiple, or just a single, consortia to be managed within a host system.
 The report harvesting system uses the SUSHI protocol, and expects to receive valid and conformant COUNTER-5 usage reports.